KennethATaylor/mmequiv/cran-comments.md

-## Resubmission

-This is a resubmission.
-In this version I have:

-* Removed "+ file LICENSE" from the DESCRIPTION and the file itself to align with GPL-3 license.

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+## revdepcheck results

+* There are currently no downstream dependencies for this package